Born 1985 in Kieksiäisvaara, Sápmi / Sweden

 Anders Sunna is a visual artist with different dimensions of style.
 Since his adolescence, he has used art as a form of political agitation.
 His large paintings, installations and performance acts are about the oppression he and his family experience and the struggle for their rights.
 Through his art he expresses a diversity of emotions that cannot be conveyed in words – emotions that are rooted in the racialisation of the Sámi, the abuses they have endured and are still forced to wrestle with today.

-Anders Sunna, SOAÐA, 2020, mixed media.
-Co-commissioned by the Biennale of Sydney and Campbelltown Arts Centre Courtesy the artist
+Anders Sunna, SOAÐA, 2020, mixed media, 242 x 608 cm.
+Co-commissioned by the Biennale of Sydney and Campbelltown Arts Centre.
+Courtesy the artist

 Location: Campbelltown Arts Centre